Artear/QA_Wall-Web_App/README.txt

 android.intent.action.MAIN --es URL_FROM_INTENT <url_to_lunch>

--NOTE: If you have different devices connected you must define the device id as following
+-NOTE: If you have different devices* connected you must define the device id as following

 adb -s <p_device_id> shell am start -n "com.tn.webqawall/com.tn.webqawall.WebFullscreenActivity" -a android.intent.action.MAIN --es URL_FROM_INTENT <url>

+*To know the devices list: adb devices